DeactivatedWhatSoever/NSL/me/domain-driven_design_distilled.md

 * About the architectural components found inside a Bounded Context
 * That DDD is not too difficult to put into practice yourself!

+## Strategic Design with Subdomains
+If you find a DDD project, you’ll find multiple bounded contexts.
+One of them will be a Core Domain, and the others will be Subdomains.
+Mostly, a Subdomain is mapped 1:1 with a Bounded Context.
+There will be times when multiple Subdomains go in a Bounded Context which is not a optimal approach.
+So we can understand the Core Domain is a clean Subdomain?

+### What Is a Subdomain?
+It’s just a subpart of your entire business domain.
+You can’t just understand a huge business domain without splitting it up into parts.
+So I think this will be way better used in the problem space since it lets you split the business domain into subdomains.
+And then, we use bounded context to actually implement the subdomains.

+### Types of Subdomains
+There are three primary Subdomains in a DDD project.
+* Core Domain
+	* Perhaps the most important part of DDD and subdomains.
+This is where the key, the identity of your companies domain comes in.
+If you don't separate your other things with this, you're company will struggle with a big ball of mud.
+Well anyways, There's only one of these in your products, and of course there will become more when you make other huge projects.
+* Supporting Subdomain
+	* It's just a supporting dude.
+Which actually supports your Core Domain, or whatever.
+There's no off-the-book solution for implementing supporting subdomains.
+So you have to decide whether this is really needed, and will it aid your other bounded contexts.
+Also, this part can be outsourced to others!
+* Generic Subdomain
+	* These kinds do have off-the-book solutions since they're generic.
+So this isn't the actual part that companies should invest in unless they really need it.
+Most of the elite developers go inside he Core Domain.
+So I bet this part would be like, some internal tools and whatever.

+### Dealing with Complexity
+The first thing you have to do when you see something monolithic, you must separate them into bounded contexts.
+You have to start seeing whether it makes sense with the legacy system, and the system you are building.
+If the legacy is too big, it is an unbounded context, still, you have to try and separate the interests in to subdomains.
+Then you find a way to actually integrate with the unbounded context.
+ When you want to add a domain model inside a Core Domain, or Subdomain, you have to make another package for it.
+Then it'll know that it's a core or sub.
+ I think I should use `seggregate` more than `separate` lol.
+Well anyways, this type of thing you're doing is usually done in the solution space.
+Where the actual implementation is.

+### Summary
+* What Subdomains are and how they are used, both in the problem and solution space.
+* The difference between a Core Domain, a Supporting Subdomain, and a Generic Subdomain.
+* How you can make use of Subdomains while reasoning about integration with a Big Ball of Mud legacy system
+* The importance of aligning your DDD Bounded Context one-to-one with a single Subdomain. -> Bounded Context : Subdomain = 1:1
+* How you should segregate a Supporting Subdomain model from your Core Domain model using a DDD Module when it is impractical to separate the two in different Bounded Contexts.

 #reading/books